nandac/pandoc-reader/README.md

 This is due to the need to re-download the CSL specification for every post or page causing long processing times.

-Therefore, we recommend downloading the CSL specification to your machine or webserver, and giving the `csl` argument a relative path to the file.
-This speeds up processing time by 10x.
+To overcome this issue, you may download a local copy of the CSL file to your machine or webserver, and give the `csl` argument a relative path to the file.
+This speeds up processing by 10x.

 ## Contributing